80% discount promotion

 How to simulate heat exchanger with the application

-The usage is rather straightforward.
+The usage of the heat exchanger calculator (simulator) is rather straightforward.
 The table on the left is used to introduce the process parameters.
 The plot on the right is for visualization of the results, that is the temperature profiles in the heat exchanger.
 You can export the plot using the options in the top right of the plot (download as png).